1 Part Course |

 • When to say no and be prepared to walk away

-• Exercise: Two to Four participants – A client calls as a business owner, to share with you that they are reluctant to sign off on a deal you have brokered and for which approval will soon expire.
+• Exercise: Two to four participants – A client calls as a business owner to share with you that they are reluctant to sign off on a deal you have brokered and for which approval will soon expire.
 The reasons may not be as straightforward as they seem.
 Can you put their minds at rest, or not?

-The Negotiation Process: Soft Skills
+Negotiation Skills: The Process & Soft Skills

-• What are soft skills and why do they matter?
+• What are soft skills, and why do they matter?

 • Making proposals and giving and receiving concessions

-• Breaking Deadlock by avoiding the T junction in the first place
+• Breaking Deadlock by avoiding the T-junction in the first place

 • Agreeing on a remedy